shanep-web/shanep-web.github.io/_lessons/lesson23.md

 ---
-title: Checkpoint 1
+title: Checkpoint 1 - Continuous Integration
 tag: final project
 layout: project
-lessons: [lesson24, lesson25, lesson26, lesson27, lesson28]
 ---

-## Overview

-Complete the tasks that you defined for checkpoint 1.
+We will setup a [Github Action](https://github.com/features/actions) to build, test, and deploy the code to Heroku on each commit.